 When it comes to protecting sensitive physical information, nothing can compete with a paper shredder.
 These devices are available at seven different levels, from basic commercial paper shredders to ultra-high security paper shredders.
 This allows companies and institutions to pay for the precise level of protection they need.
-2017 saw roughly 16.7 individuals fall prey to identity fraud.
+2017 saw roughly 16.7 individuals fall prey to identity fraud because they didn’t know how paper shredders work.
 Shredders help to protect both the employees of a business or agency and the people they serve.

 Today, it is rare to find a business without a shredder in the office.
 However, this is not how the technology was first applied.
 A deep dive into the history of the paper shredder can help to illuminate how this device achieved its present ubiquity.